renaissance-publishing/renaissance/content/chapters/07-other-nations.md

 > I guess your people are more matriarchal, like mine \[Drakes\] are?
 >
 > **Eager**: Yes.
-> Like you, females tend to be dominant in our society.
+> Like most of the Draconic races, females tend to be dominant in our society.
 >
 > **Notebook**: I'm curious, why are farmers the "stone caste"?
 >
-> **Eager**: Because of the stone terraces we use.
+> **Eager**: Because we plant crops in stone terraces built into the sides of hills and mountains, often in and around our cities and towns.

-The Terrace-Builders used a system of *corvee labor*: individuals where required to spend one out of every eight days contributing labor to one of the city-state's projects, which could include constructing or maintaining roads and irrigation channels, or serving as a soldier.
+The Terrace-Builders used a system of *corvee labor*: individuals where required to spend one out of every six days contributing labor to one of the city-state's projects; often, this meant either  constructing or maintaining roads and irrigation channels, or serving as a soldier.
-(The Terrace-Builders use an 8-day week, with 7 days for labor and one day for rest.
+(The Terrace-Builders use an 6-day week, with 5 days for labor and one day for rest.
 A Raptor might be called for corvee labor on any given labor day; typically, the administrator-caste will schedule the local farmer-caste according to the needs of local projects.)

+The Terrace-Builders also oversaw a system of communal resource distribution.
+Individuals contributed their harvests, resources, and other goods to the city-states, who in turn pooled them in store-houses and distributed them back to citizens and subjects as required.
+These store-houses where constructed throughout their empire and overseen by the administrator caste; goods where also transferred between them as-required.
+This provided the Terrace-Builders with a vital reserve of food and a bulwark against crop-failure and famine, as well as an additional incentive for loyalty to the Empire.

-This allowed the Terrace-Builder city-states to build a vast network of roads, storage-houses and planted terraces,  spreading out from their city-states and tying them together.
+Taken together, their system of corvee labor and their network of store-houses allowed the Terrace-Builder city-states to build a vast network of roads, store-houses and terraces, running throughout the Raptors' Peaks.

 Eventually, an alliance of two Raptor city-states — Giant's Stairs and River-Cutter's City — came to prominence and, over the following centuries, slowly built an empire.
-Their conquests where subtle, using a mix of careful diplomacy, military threat, and small-scale skirmish.
+Their conquests where subtle: rather than marshalling their entire nation, as the Shade Elves often do, the Terrace-Builders used a mix of careful diplomacy, military threat, and small-scale skirmishes to slowly expand their influence and bring other city-states and peoples under their sway.

+The Terrace-Builders where not destroyers: they where far more interested in seeing to the long-term strength and prosperity of their empire than they where in short-term plunder.
 The Terrace-Builders rarely sought the total destruction, ruin, or conquest of their opponents, nor did they carry away slaves or loot cities; instead, they used military action as a tool for extracting tribute, trade, and other concessions, gradually bringing others under their influence.

 (Notably, the Terrace-Builders often presented themselves as the lords of the Raptors, claiming that they could call up the Raptor tribes in the south and west.